 - June 3rd, 2008 marked the start of year two of the project (called Skull-A-Day 2.0) and featured daily submissions from readers.

 - In October 2008 a book based on the Skull-A-Day, featuring 150 images from the first half of the project, was published by Lark Books.
-It's called SKULLS and you can buy it from your local independent bookstore or online via Amazon.com or Barnes & Nobel or Powell's Books.
+It's called SKULLS and while it is now out of print, you may be able to find a used copy at your local independent bookstore or online via Amazon.com or Powell's Books.

 - June 3rd, 2009 marked the start of Skull-A-Day 3.0 in which the project continued to feature daily skull submissions, but with the addition of two new site editors: Skull-A-Day überfans Tatman and Citizen Agent, who both made a year of their own original weekly skulls as well (see them HERE and HERE)!

-- June 3rd, 2010 marked the start of Skull-A-Day 4.0 in which the project continues to feature daily skull submissions, but with the addition of one more site editor: Abby AKA Azurafae, who is also making her own year of original weekly skulls (which you can see HERE)!
+- June 3rd, 2010 marked the start of Skull-A-Day 4.0 in which the project continued to feature daily skull submissions, but with the addition of one more site editor: Abby AKA Azurafae, who also made her own year of original weekly skulls (which you can see HERE)!

 - June 3rd, 2011 marked the start of Skull-A-Day 5.0.
 To celebrate the 5th year of the project Noah committed to making 100 skull paintings.